nicholas-johnson/content_driven/README.md

 I blog on the train.
 I have no network access, so no access to a remote CMS.
 I wanted to be able to write my blog posts in HAML, and store them in a Git repository.

-I wrote Sodium to help me do that.
+I wrote Stripes to help me do that.

 ## Sinatra

-Sodium will work with any Ruby framework from Camping to Rails, but plays especially well with Sinatra.
-If you'd like to use Sinatra, check out the sodium_sinatra gem instead. (note: not yet available)
+Stripes will work with any Ruby framework from Camping to Rails, but plays especially well with Sinatra.
+If you'd like to use Sinatra, check out the Stripes_sinatra gem instead. (note: not yet available)

 ## Heroku

-Sodium is fully compatible with Heroku.
+Stripes is fully compatible with Heroku.
 Get your blog live in minutes on Heroku free tier.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'sodium'
+    gem 'Stripes'

 And then execute: